 7.2 USE OF FUNDS

 Funds will be used primarily for renovation and upgrades to the kitchen ($55,000), including new pizza ovens, kitchen equipment, and dining room décor.
 Additionally, advertising expenses and marketing collateral, as well as initial inventory, insurance, rent, and utilities, will all need to be purchased in the first month of operations.
-Remaining funds will be used as operating capital.
+Remaining funds will be used as operating capital, including tasks mentioned earlier in this pizza business plan.

 7.3 INCOME STATEMENT PROJECTIONS